BeardedPlatypus/vscode-tox-extension/extension/README.md

 * The Tox Runner extension does not (currently) provide any tasks, while `python-tox` does.
-* The Tox Runner extension handles factors in the `tox.ini` definition, and nests these test environments in the tes explorer.
+* The Tox Runner extension handles factors in the `tox.ini` definition, and nests these test environments in the test explorer.
 * The Tox Runner extension by default executes tox testenvs in a child process, rather than in a Visual Studio code terminal.